grow/grow/content/docs/building.md

 [TOC]

-The Grow SDK implements several commands to help you build and test your pod and its generated files.
+Grow implements several commands to help you build and test your pod and its generated files.

 ## Commands